 A tribute to the life and work of Brian Torode

-This is the text of the Eulogy given by Brian’s great friend, Richard Barton, at Brian’s funeral on Wednesday 19th March 2014 at Saint Stephen’s Church, Cheltenham:
+This is the text of the Eulogy given by Brian’s great friend, Richard Barton, at Brian’s funeral on Wednesday 19th March 2014 at St Stephen’s Church, Tivoli, Cheltenham

 Banjour, (banzhoor) (Good Day)